adobe/NLP-Cube/README.md

 # NLP-Cube

-# Setup:

-Before running the server, you need the model's weights, and you can follow two approaches to get them:
-* Download data in order to train the model yourself
-* Download already existing model weights
+NLP-Cube is an opensource Natural Language Processing Framework with support for languages which are included in the [UD Treebanks](http://universaldependencies.org/).

+Follow the [Quick Start Tutorial](https://github.com/adobe/NLP-Cube/blob/pip3.package/examples/simple_example.ipynb) to get things running in no time.

+Advanced users that want to create their own models, will have to use the installation tutorial (below).

+## Installation

+NLP-Cube is dependent on [DyNET](https://github.com/clab/dynet).
+In order to train your own models you should do a custom DyNET installation with MKL and/or CUDA support.

-#### Installing dyNET:
+### Installing dyNET:

 1. Make sure you have [Mercurial](https://www.mercurial-scm.org/wiki/Download), [python](https://www.python.org/downloads/), [pip](https://pip.pypa.io/en/stable/installing/), [cmake](https://cmake.org/install/) installed (you can also check steps documented [here](http://dynet.readthedocs.io/en/latest/python.html#installing-a-cutting-edge-and-or-gpu-version))
 2. Install Intel's [MKL](https://software.seek.intel.com/performance-libraries) library